IKIM-Essen/uncovar/docs/configuration.md

 # Advanced Configuration

-The config file, found under `config/config.yaml` can be used to adapt your analysis
+The config file, found under `config/config.yaml` can be used to adapt your analysis.

 ## Execution Mode